About / Michael Nazir-Ali

 He is originally from Asia and was the first non-white Diocesan Bishop in the Church of England.
 He was appointed in 1994.
 Before that he was the General Secretary of CMS from 1989-1994 and prior to holding this position was Bishop of Raiwind in Pakistan.
 He holds both British and Pakistani citizenship and from 1999 was a member of the House of Lords where he was active in a number of areas of national and international concern.
 He has both a Christian and a Muslim family background and is now President of the Oxford Centre for Training, Research, Advocacy and Dialogue (OXTRAD).

 Michael’s secondary education was in Pakistan.
 He read Economics, Sociology and Islamic History at the University of Karachi, and Theology at Fitzwilliam College and Ridley Hall, Cambridge.

 His interests have led him to research and study in several fields, including comparative literature, comparative philosophy of religion and theology at the Universities of Cambridge, Oxford, and elsewhere.
 He has taught at colleges and universities in the United Kingdom and Pakistan.
 He is an Honorary Fellow of St. Edmund Hall, Oxford and Fitzwilliam College, Cambridge.
 He is Senior Fellow of Wycliffe Hall, Oxford.
 He is Visiting Professor of Theology and Religious Studies in the University of Greenwich and on the Faculty of the London School of Theology (LST) affiliated to the Universities of Brunel and Middlesex, as well as the Oxford Centre for Mission Studies, the Alexandria School of Theology and the Lahore College of Theology.

 Michael has been a visiting lecturer in a number of universities and colleges in the UK, Canada, the USA and Australia.
 In October 2015, he delivered the inaugural Hensley Henson Lecture on the Church in Politics: Past, Present and Future at Priors Hall, Durham Cathedral in co-operation with the Departments of History, Politics and Theology at Durham University.
 He has travelled widely in Africa, Asia, Australia, Europe, North and South America.
-He is the author of eleven books and of numerous articles on Mission, Ecumenism, the Anglican Communion, and relations with people of other faiths (particularly Islam).
+He is the author of twelve books and of numerous articles on Mission, Ecumenism, the Anglican Communion, and relations with people of other faiths (particularly Islam).